-If you want to know more about the 180-degree rule, check out our post on Understanding The 180-Degree Rule, where we break everything down.
+If you want to know more about the 180-degree rule and how it works, head over to our dedicated post on the subject.

 Fight Choreography Tips

-Figure out the handedness of your actors, and how you imagine the fight choreography to take place so that you can position the camera on a side of the action that allows your phantom hits to register as real ones on screen.
+Figure out the handedness of your actors, and how you imagine the fight choreography to take place so that you can position the camera on a side of the action that allows your phantom hits to register as real on-screen.

 More often than not, you will want the actor taking the hit to move toward the camera rather than away from it.
 This will do two things:

 - Create motion within the frame

 If the actor moves away from the camera, we lose that kinetic energy.